Comply with Building Regulations, Standards and legislation related to curtain walling and façade installation activities

 Overview

-This standard is for you if you work in the Curtain Wall installation industry and are involved in on site installation work.
+This standard is for you if you work in the Curtain Wall installation industry and are involved in on-site curtain wall and façade installation work.

 Performance criteria